MystenLabs/walrus-docs/docs/usage/client-cli.md

 Information about the Walrus system is available through through the `walrus info` command.

 Use the `--config` option to specify a custom path to the configuration location.

+If you get an error like "the specified Walrus system object does not exist", make sure your wallet is set up for Sui **testnet** and you use the latest [configuration](./configuration.md).